EVERYONE CAN DO SOMETHING

 Contact B.A.A.T.C. to get involved with a variety of events and outreach.

 H.E.A.T.
-Watch is an anti-human trafficking organization that works to end trafficking exploitation in the Bay Area.
+Watch is an anti-human trafficking organization working to end trafficking exploitation in the Bay Area.
 Under the leadership of Alameda County District Attorney, Nancy E. O'Malley, H.E.A.T.
 Watch has developed various anti-human trafficking initiatives to engage the community, support the recovery of victims, and hold offenders accountable.

 To contact H.E.A.T.
 Watch click HERE.